owenbrooks/owenbrooks.github.io/src/content/blog/macho.md

 description: 'What is the simplest executable we can make run on MacOS?'
 ---

 The Mach-O file format is the binary file format of executables on MacOS and iOS.
-There exist already [adjective] explanations of the format, but for the most part they are coming from the perspective of parsing existing Mach-O files, rather than creating them from scratch.
-The aim here is to, starting with just machine code, build up a Mach-O file that a modern MacOS[TODO: footnote - Specifically, this was testing on an M1 Macbook Pro running MacOS Sonoma 14.4] kernel agrees to execute.
+There exist already [adjective TODO] explanations of the format, but for the most part they are coming from the perspective of parsing existing Mach-O files, rather than creating them from scratch.
+The aim here is to, starting with just machine code, build up a Mach-O file that a modern MacOS (Sonoma 14.4 running on an M1 Macbook Pro) kernel agrees to execute.

 ---